softworkz/embyuserwiki/Hosting-Settings.md

 ## Requiring Https

-Media Browser apps use http by default.
+Emby apps use http by default.
 In order to force them to use https, you can configure the server to report it's default external url as the http url.

 ![](images/server/hosting5.png)

 **Note**: Https is a new feature.
-Some Media Browser apps may require updates before this option can be used.
+Some Emby apps may require updates before this option can be used.

 ## Automatic Port Mapping